zshi719/2025-Data-24100/project_assignments/part_5.md

 - Finally, your code will also be read to make sure that all documentation is up to date and that the code has a consistent set of abstraction standards.
 - No errors or warning should occur in normal operations.
 - The database file itself should _NOT_ be committed to the repo.
-- You should never load the entire dataset into a dataframe.
-You need to use sql commands to only select the relevant data.
+- You should never load the entire dataset into a DataFrame.
+You need to use SQL commands to only select the relevant data.